THE LIVING LOOM (2018)

 A LIVING LOOM.

-silkworms are the oldest domesticated animals in the world. this means that they are easy to be held in captivity, since they won't run away and can't fly. noa was wondering if this would mean that one could also 'train' them.
+Silkworms are the oldest domesticated animals in the world.
+This means that they are easy to be held in captivity, since they won't run away and can't fly.